philippminder/tools-for-autodarts/README.md

 - Configure Discord webhook integration
 - Adjust sound settings and upload custom sounds
 - Customize streaming mode settings

+### 📤 Settings Import/Export

+The extension allows you to easily transfer your settings between devices or create backups:

+- **Export Settings**: Download your current configuration as a file
+- **Import Settings**: Load settings from a previously exported file
+- **Copy to Clipboard**: Copy your settings to the clipboard for easy sharing
+- **Paste from Clipboard**: Apply settings that were copied from another installation

+This makes it simple to:
+- Back up your perfect configuration
+- Share your setup with friends
+- Transfer settings between browsers or devices
+- Restore settings after reinstalling the extension

 ## 👨‍💻 Development